Frequently asked questions

 - there are parts of the contract that can be subcontracted

 In any case, the contractors remain fully liable to the procurers for the performance of the contract (and this is the reason why subcontracts must reflect the rules of the H2020 grant agreement, including as relates to the place of performance, the definition of R&D services, confidentiality, results and IPRs, the visibility of EU funding, conflicts of interest, language, obligation to provide information and keep records, audits and checks by the EU, the processing of personal data, liability for damages and ethics and security requirements).
-This information will be specified in the section ”Eligible tenderers, joint tenders and subcontracting” of the Request for tender.
+This information will be specified in a dedicated section of the Request for tender.

 Q52.
 So when is the expected date for the publication of the call for tenders?

 The publication of the call for tenders is planned in March 2021 and the deadline for receiving proposals will be 2 months later.
 However, we depend on the European Commission authorities’ final decision, and therefore, the tentative calendar is subject to changes.

 Q53.
 Can a consortium of supliers change?
 Is it possible, for instance, to add a new member from phase 2 to phase 3?

 The request for tender will specify this information in the section ”Eligible tenderers, joint tenders and subcontracting”.
 Besides, tender documents such as the Framework Contract and Contracts Models for phases 1, 2 and 3 may include additional restrictions and details about how to proceed with issues like a change in the group of proposers.

 Q54.
 Please kindly elaborate what are the financial and employment criteria required by the Supplier to be successful.

 The request for tender will specify this information in the section ”Eligible tenderers, joint tenders and subcontracting”.